Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 of dollers in shareholder derivative suits for your breach of fiduciary duty.

-It's time for you and COMPANY to find business areas which do not threaten the livelihood of the entire human race.
+It's time for you and COMPANY to move to business areas which do not threaten the livelihood of the entire human race.
 There are plenty of lucrative areas you can go into and you have enough time and financial resources to do so.